jpersson/jpersson.github.io/resume.md

 [Emarsys](http://www.emarsys.com), 2010 - Present

 I continued working on existing and new products for the Emarsys platform.
-Working in a constantly growing and very independent team I was involved in product design besides the actual development.
+Working in a constantly growing and very independent team I was also involved in product design besides the actual development.

 As Lead Developer I was part of an effort to migrate existing J2EE structure to a more modern REST based micro-service architecture built using both Scala and NodeJS.
+Part of this effort also included automating setup of servers using Ansible.
 Other responsibilities included reviewing all changes to code and architecture.

 ### Software Developer

 [Emarsys](http://www.emarsys.com), 2004 - 2010

 Starting in 2004 I was part of a small team that developed multiple products for the Emarsys platform.
 Most work was done in Java and J2EE using JBoss.

-One of the biggest products I was part of was a system for sending highly personalized marketing emails in very big volumes.
-Was heavily involved in database design and service architecture.
+One of the biggest products I was part of developing, was a system for sending highly personalized marketing emails in very big volumes.
+I was heavily involved in database design, service architecture as well as the mail-engine development.

-Apart from developing the system we were also responsible for running, which meant doing deployments and standby duty for when things went catastrophic.
+Apart from writing code we were also responsible for running the system, which meant doing deployments and standby duty for when things went catastrophic.

 ### Java Developer